Auto Glass Certification Program For NSW Operators

 More Training & Regulation Will Not Fix A Poor Work Ethic

-Iv stated in past writings that training can be a good thing, as long as we can learn a new skill.
+Iv stated in past writings that training can be a good thing, as long as we learn a new skill.
 Advance techniques that build on current skill levels are always welcome and often essential.
 Unfortunately the proposed certification is not.
 In fact, it’s so fundamental I can’t see how any practicing technician could benefit.
-There was even a section on Butyl Kit Installations, perhaps the course is in need of a refresh/update itself.
-That said, this will take up much time if experienced technicians do not get recognition for their current years of practice.

-In addition, we all realise certification will not fix bad technicians, or our industry problems.
+In addition, we all realise certification will not fix bad workmanship in our industry problems.
 Why? because the current system is structured in a way that rewards productivity not quality.
-Low rates paid by networks for insurance work means companies must be very productive to make small margins.
+Low rates paid by networks for insurance contracts means small companies must be productive, because of fine margins.
 This inevitably leads to short cutting, untested cheap products and a careless attitude from technicians.

 Finally, specialist removal tools/lifting devices designed to improve safety and quality are ignored because using them increases job time.
-It’s not uncommon for mobile technicians to boast 10 jobs in an 8 hour day.
-I can say with confidence that productivity performances like this are not possible without short cutting.
-Training, licensing and certification does not fix this, in fact, it does not even acknowledge it.
+In our industry it’s not uncommon for mobile technicians to boast 10 jobs in an 8 hour day.
+I can say with confidence that productivity performances such as this are not possible without short cutting.
+Training, licensing and certification does not fix this, in fact, it does not even address it.

 Bad Timing Of Substantial Auto Glass Industry Change During Covid.